DaniloDuque/Knight-Tour/README.md

 # Knight's Tour Problem

-This repository provides a Python solution for the Knight's Tour problem.
+This repository provides a solution in various languages for the Knight's Tour problem.
 The problem involves finding a sequence of moves for a knight on a chessboard of dimensions $\(f \times c\)$ such that the knight visits each square exactly once.

 ## Problem Description